 The source code for the server-side stack including the web client has been released on GitHub this week.
-What started as a simple command line interface is now maturing as an open source solution for building a personal knowledge base.
+What started as a simple local-only command line interface is now maturing as an open source note-taking software built for developers.

-Dnote is open source because a personal knowledge base should last for a lifetime.
-No person should be obligated to subject storage of their knowledge to Software-as-a-Service businesses that will come and go.
-No person should be required to surrender their knowledge to a proprietary system or forced to store it in a proprietary format.
-Our knowledge is too precious to be placed under the whims of businesses or proprietary software.
-When those services cease to exist, our knowledge should live on.
+Dnote is open source because a note-taking system should last for a lifetime.
+No person should be obligated to subject storage of their personal notes to Software-as-a-Service businesses that will come and go.
+No person should be required to surrender their notes to a proprietary system or forced to store it in a proprietary format.
+Our information is too precious to be placed under the whims of businesses or proprietary software.
+When those services cease to exist, our information should live on.

 Moreover, publishing the source code greatly enhances the security of Dnote.
 Security through obscurity neither scales nor inspires confidence, especially when the system involves the use of cryptography.
 Dnote is now end-to-end encrypted and maintaining such crypto-system will inevitably present many subtleties in the long run that might cause vulnerabilities.
 The most sensible way to mitigate such adversity is to develop the software in the open, where anyone can study the source code.